Havasi-Scarlet-5/FFmpeg-Godot-Media-Player/README.md

 ## Limitations

-- No hardware acceleration (there is no way to implement this in Godot)
+- No hardware acceleration
-- C# maybe slower comparing to GDExtension
 - Right now only video files can import into the editor ("mp4", "webm", "mpg", "mpeg", "mkv", "avi", "mov", "wmv", "ogv")
-- Only Windows is supported
+- Only Windows is supported at this moment

 ## Requirements